GFP (green fluorescent protein): Properties, origin, specifications, tips

 How does GFP work?

 GFP is a protein and, like other proteins, it can be expressed by living organisms.
 Once GFP is expressed and properly folded, it shows fluorescent properties.
 If excited by light in the ultra-violet or blue spectrum, GFP emits green light (for more details please see sections 8 and 9).
 This property has had an enormous impact on cell biology: GFP and proteins fused to GFP can be detected as GFP works as a fluorescent tag.
-This has actually made lots of new experiments possible.4.
-What are GFP-tagged proteins and GFP-fusion proteins.
+This has actually made lots of new experiments possible.

 What are GFP-tagged proteins and GFP-fusion proteins